Skip to main content

 • When residents are present, staff members will knock on the door, announce themselves and request entry just to visit or perhaps to accomplish some administrative task such as a repair, survey, etc.

 • Periodically to inspect rooms (not personal possessions, desk drawers, etc.) to determine their condition for health and safety purposes.
-In this case, written notice is given to residents at least 48 hours in advance of the inspection.
 Typically, in this situation rooms will be entered whether or not the occupants are present.
 As part of the break closing procedure, staff do check closets to be sure the room is empty.
 For further information regarding student privacy, please refer to the Student Handbook.

 • To halt the continuation of an activity where imminent danger to life, safety, health, or property is reasonably feared and/or appears to be in violation of federal, state or local laws or University policy.
 University staff members will knock, announce themselves and request entry.
 If there is no response or the request for entry is denied, University staff members will obtain entry to the room to resolve the situation.
 University Police may be asked to participate in this response.